-You may or may not be a regular user of modern apps that are available on Windows Store on your Windows 10/8.1, but at times, you might want to check out good apps available on the Microsoft Store.
+You may or may not be a regular user of modern apps that are available on Microsoft Store on your Windows 11/10, but at times, you might want to check out good apps available on the Microsoft Store.
 What if you find that the Microsoft Store is not opening, loading or working, or closes immediately after opening, and it endlessly makes you wait with a loading animation?
 Well, there are a few simple solutions you want to try to fix this problem.

 Microsoft Store is not working